-The Division of Science and Engineering offers two different B. S. degrees in Biology.
+The Division of Science and Engineering offers three options of the Biology degree.

-- Genetics and Developmental Biology Option prepares students for careers in biotechnology, the pharmaceutical industry and graduate study in cellular and molecular biology and related areas. more info and contacts
+- The Genetics and Developmental Biology Option prepares students for careers in biotechnology, the pharmaceutical industry, and graduate study in cellular and molecular biology and related areas.

-- Vertebrate Physiology Option prepares students for careers in medicine, dentistry, veterinary science and graduate study in biomedical research.
+- The Vertebrate Physiology Option prepares students for careers in medicine, dentistry, veterinary science, and graduate study in biomedical research.

 Students can focus their degree on a key business sector through the choice of an 18-credit option in one of the following:

 - Health Services

 This program provides students with a firm grounding in the fundamentals of this in-demand discipline.

 This program focuses on preparing students to craft strategic messaging for diverse audiences.

 This major includes study in law enforcement, courts, and corrections individually and as components of a system, plus work in theories of crime causation, and crime control policy.

 This major prepares students to meet industry demands for experts with the knowledge and skills to conduct cybersecurity, privacy, and risk management analysis of modern computer systems.